-Mandalas are of great importance in a number of traditions and spiritual rituals.
+Mandalas are of great importance in several traditions and spiritual rituals.
 Today, they’re used for therapeutic and healing purposes.
 Mandalas have been used to bring calm and to hypnotize during meditation.
 The idea is to be able to find internal peace through drawing.

 3. Shapes and forms

 While most mandalas are depicted with squares, they are solely founded on circles.
-Basically, circles are drawn from the focal point as a way of relieving stress and any internal disturbance.
-The square has four gates which form a T shape
+Basically, circles are drawn from the focal point to relieve stress and any internal disturbance.
+The square has four gates, which form a T shape.

 4. The empires

-Some of the empires that are recognized as mandalas are Majapahit, Srivijava, Khmer, Champs, Bagan, and Ayutthaya.
+Some of the empires recognized as mandalas are Majapahit, Srivijava, Khmer, Champs, Bagan, and Ayutthaya.

 5. The five deities and mandala

 The “Five Deity Mandala” was created in the 17th century.
 It was first seen in a Tibetan painting.
 In the middle, there is the Rakta Yamari, also referred to as the enemy of death.
 At the corners, there are the other four deities: the Yellow, Green, White, and the Red Yamaris.